University Administrative Policies

 7. American with Disabilities Act (ADA) Coordinator

 Additional guidance for assisting individuals with Service Animals can be obtained from the links listed below.
 Any person dissatisfied with a decision concerning a Service Animal can contact the Americans with Disabilities Act (ADA) Coordinator for The University of New Mexico.
-The University’s ADA Coordinator is the Director of the Office of Equal Opportunity.
+The University’s ADA Coordinator is the Chief Compliance Officer.
 The University’s ADA Coordinator will collaborate with the Vice President for Equity and Inclusion, the Director of the Accessibility Resources Center, as well as other appropriate University resources to address individual concerns.